 I'm a true Scotsman with a Bachelor's degree in Biomedical Science and a Master's in Human Nutrition.
-I take great enjoyment in delving deep into peoples' diets and guiding them to healthier eating habits.
-I am particularly intrigued by the concept of manipulating your diet to prevent and reverse chronic disease and optimise athletic performance.
+I take great enjoyment in refining people’s workout routines and dietary habits to attain their physique goals.
+I am particularly intrigued by the concept of manipulating your diet to optimise muscle gain, athletic performance and prevent chronic disease.
+I believe they key to achieving all goals in life, particularly those related to fitness, is discipline!

 Close to my doorstep, I love venturing out into the Highlands to hike in the warmer months and ski during winter.
 When I'm not working or working out, I spend my time in the kitchen experimenting with recipes, playing sport (football and badminton mostly) and improving my French or German.